collab-uniba/tosem2021-personality-rep-package/README.md

 On Ubuntu, run `sudo apt install texlive-latex-extra pandoc`.

+Finally, after installing Java, ensure that the environment variable `$JAVA_HOME` is properly set.

 ### Cloning
 The repository uses git submodules.
 To clone the code and its submodules, run `git clone --recursive <repo-url.git>`